jindian/linux_note/linux_startup/start_kernel_part_I.md

 If the app deadlocks(hangs), do a: `ps -aux | grep <app_name>`, you should see a +D (uninterruptible sleep) state for your app, do a: `dmesg`, the log it prints will include the function/file causing the deadlock.

-"Lockdep" is the kernel lock validator, which, when enabled, creates a detailed model of how locks are used in the kernel.
-This model can be used to find potential deadlocks and other problems.

 # Links